uditarora/fashion-product-classification/README.md

 - Improve accuracy of smaller classes.

 ## Ideas:
+- Apply offline data augmentation on the smaller classes.
+- Use progressive resizing while training.
 - Use some field from metadata and build a multitask learning based classifier for both the product category as well as some metadata field.
 - Combine image features and text features using a fusion network.

+### Testing Ideas:
+- Unit test corresponding to Trainer class that checks trains the model on a small number of epochs and compares the accuracy to the expected accuracy.
+- Regression testing in Trainer class - to ensure that we don't regress performance
+- Output tests: Obtain predictions for a fixed set of images and compare them against expected output.